Volunteer in Iceland

 While learning about photography, the participants have the opportunity to explore Icelandic culture through active participation: capturing it, engaging with it, and showcasing their work throughout the camp.
 One of our goals is to empower young people to use photography to highlight environmental and cultural subjects and issues.

-Participants should be ready to spend time outdoors walking medium distances during activities and working within a flexible time schedule.
+Participants should be ready to spend time outdoors walking medium to long distances during activities and working within a flexible schedule.
 They will be photographing in their free time outside of workshop hours with images to be discussed at group feedback sessions.
 Participants should bring their own digital cameras, lenses, tripods and laptops if possible.

 Please note that this project is a learning/sharing camp and not a regular workcamp; it has a smaller work part and emphasizes the personal learning process over the community impact.
 We may be able to organize some outdoor voluntary work, but it depends on our partners and the weather conditions.